open5e/open5e/source/monsters/tome-of-beasts/D/dragons/void/ancient-void-dragon.rst

   fallen.
 When a creature starts its turn within the area or enters it for the first time in a turn, including when the dragon creates the field, it must make a DC 24 Dexterity saving throw.
-On a failure the creature is restrained.
+On a failure the creature is :ref:`srd:restrained`.
 On a success the creature’s speed is halved as long as it remains in the field.
 A restrained creature repeats the saving throw at the end of its turn.
 The field persists